HibberdLab/transrate/_src/index.md

 $ gem install transrate
 ```

-Transrate depends on some external tools that can't be installed by the transrate installer, including BLAST+ and Bowtie2.
+Transrate depends on some external tools that can't be installed by the transrate installer, including BLAST+, SNAP and eXpress.
 You can install these dependencies yourself, or you can let Transrate do it for you by running the command:

 ```bash
 $ transrate --install-deps